ErikMinekus/sm-ripext/curl/docs/INSTALL.md

 ## Select TLS backend

-The default OpenSSL configure check will also detect and use BoringSSL or libressl.
+These options are provided to select the TLS backend to use.

+ - AmiSSL: `--with-amissl`
+ - BearSSL: `--with-bearssl`
- - GnuTLS: `--without-ssl --with-gnutls`.
+ - GnuTLS: `--with-gnutls`.
- - wolfSSL: `--without-ssl --with-wolfssl`
- - NSS: `--without-ssl --with-nss`
- - mbedTLS: `--without-ssl --with-mbedtls`
+ - mbedTLS: `--with-mbedtls`
+ - NSS: `--with-nss`
+ - OpenSSL: `--with-openssl` (also for BoringSSL and libressl)
+ - rustls: `--with-rustls`
- - schannel: `--without-ssl --with-schannel`
+ - schannel: `--with-schannel`
- - secure transport: `--without-ssl --with-secure-transport`
+ - secure transport: `--with-secure-transport`
- - MesaLink: `--without-ssl --with-mesalink`
- - BearSSL: `--without-ssl --with-bearssl`
+ - wolfSSL: `--with-wolfssl`

 # Windows

-## Building Windows DLLs and C run-time (CRT) linkage issues
+## Building Windows DLLs and C runtime (CRT) linkage issues

  As a general rule, building a DLL with static CRT linkage is highly discouraged, and intermixing CRTs in the same app is something to avoid at